LLNL/Silo/docs/Chapter2-Section2.md

 * **Description:**

   The `PMPIO` interface was designed to be separate from the Silo library.
-  To use it, you must include the `PMPIO` header file, pmpio. h, after the `MPI` header file, mpi. h, in your application.
+  To use it, you must include the `PMPIO` header file, pmpio.h, after the `MPI` header file, mpi.h, in your application.
   This interface was designed to work with any serial library and not Silo specifically.
   For example, these same routines can be used with raw HDF5 or PDB files if so desired.